DRIVE YOUR CAREER

 The training program for coach operators is ten weeks, and six weeks for Paratransit operators.
 The training includes classroom instruction, closed course driving and city driving.
 It ends with a graduation ceremony and a pay raise.

-All drivers must go through the training program, even if they already possess a CDL.
+All drivers must successfully pass the training program, even if they possess a CDL.
 This maintains consistency of service across the STA fleet, which includes three types of battery-electric buses.

 NEXT COACH OPERATOR CLASS BEGINS IN: